dotnet/Nerdbank.GitVersioning/docfx/docs/path-filters.md

 ## Path filter format

 Path filters take on a variety of formats, and can specify paths relative to the `version.json` or relative to the root of the repository.
-See the [Path filter format](#path-filter-format) section for more information.

 Multiple path filters may also be specified.
 The order is irrelevant.
 After a path matches any non-exclude path filter, it will be run through all exclude path filter.
 If it matches, the path is ignored.